Request a Callback 0808 175 1966

 Stair-raising Superstition

 Housebuilders in the Philippines are very careful with the number of stairs, which are counted in threes “Oro, plata, mata” meaning, gold, silver and death.
-Superstition states that the topmost step must not end in mata (death), as this will surely bring bad luck to the new occupants.
+Superstition states that the topmost step must not end in mata (death), as this will bring bad luck to the new occupants.
 It’s also unlucky for there to be 13 stairs.

 Buy-Day The 13th